-This re-master is a faithful iteration of the Nintendo 64 classic and contains many subtle improvements over the base game that any fan of the original should definitely experience.
+4J Studio’s HD remaster is a faithful perfection of the Nintendo 64 classic first-person spy shooter and contains many subtle improvements over the base game that any fan of the original should definitely experience.

-However, these observations have not hampered any enjoyment of the game.
-What would have been a major buzz-kill though would have been if the re-master suffered from the previous game’s frame-rate.
-It was a seriously buggy game.
-I loved it and it kind of got a pass from me on the basis that it had so much content and things to recommend but it would pretty regularly slow down to a crunching halt as soon as there were multiple enemies on screen or explosions.
-I distinctly remember being wary of using all eight simulants in multiplayer if there was another player in the game as, even with the N64 Expansion pack, the game would completely freeze as soon as the action became too hectic for it to keep up.
-Thankfully, there are no signs of this issue on the Xbox version as it has never once hitched on me or crashed and the overall speed of the game has been increased which is making it a pleasurable experience.
+The key fix, though, is the frame rate.
+It would have been a major let-down if it still suffered from the previous game’s choppy frames.
+I love the original and it kind of got a pass from me on the basis that it had so much content and things to recommend but it would pretty regularly slow down to a crunching halt as soon as there were multiple enemies on screen or explosions.
+I distinctly remember being wary of using all eight simulants in multiplayer if there was another player in the game as, even with the N64 Expansion Pak, the game would completely freeze as soon as the action became too hectic for it to keep up.
+Thankfully, there are no signs of this issue on the Xbox 360/One version as it has never once hitched on me or crashed and the frame rate consistency has made it a pleasurable experience.

-All in all, 4J Studios have taken everything that was great about Perfect Dark and added a nice shine to it, removed the crippling frame rate and modernised it enough to make it a warm nostalgic trip for fans of the original and accessible for new players who missed out on the Nintendo 64 version.
-This is still a great game and a must-play for anyone who appreciates console shooters from an era preceding the big game changers, Halo and Call of Duty, and is one of the gems of the Rare Replay compilation package.
+Verdict – All in all, 4J Studios have taken everything that was great about Perfect Dark and added a nice shine to it.
+They removed the crippling frame rate and modernised it enough to make it a warm nostalgic trip for fans of the original yet accessible for new players who missed out on the N64 version.
+This is still a great game and a must-play for anyone who appreciates console shooters from an era preceding the big game changers, Halo and Call of Duty.
+It’s the truly definitive way to play the game on a modern television and is one of the gems of the Rare Replay compilation package.